yangdanny97/yangdanny97.github.io/_posts/2020-05-02-course-recommender-system.md

 Using the post-enrollment and co-enrollment graphs, it was relatively straightforward to build a recommendation system for courses.

-We defined the task as follows: given a list of courses the user took and what semester they took each course in, the system should output a separate list of recommendations for each semester.
+We defined the task as follows: **Given a list of courses the user took and what semester they took each course in, the system should output a separate list of recommendations for each semester.**

 The reason we provide recommendations for every semester is to allow this system to be used for planning purposes - in other words, users can put in what courses they will definitely take in future semesters, and we'll provide suggestions to fill the rest of the schedule.

 To make a list of recommendations for a particular semester, we first need to assign a score to each course.
 Let's say the semester is N and the list of courses the user has already selected for the semester is Courses(N).
 For a particular course C, this score is calculated by adding the co-enrollment edge weights from all the courses in Courses(N) to C, and the post-enrollment edge weights from all the courses in Courses(N-1) to C. The list of courses is then sorted by score, and filtered to remove courses that have already been taken, and courses which were already recommended for earlier semesters (semesters are processed in ascending order).
 Then, we can simply take the top few to use as recommendations.

 Based on user feedback, we found that the system produces satisfactory results, although it had a tendency to suggest courses which were within the same department as the selected major.
-While that is good for some use cases, it wouldn't help students who were looking to explore courses in different departments.
+While that is good for some use cases, it wouldn't help students who were looking to explore courses in different departments (use case 3).

 To solve this problem, we added an optional constraint that a list of recommendations for a particular semester cannot include more than 1 course from each department.
 This resulted in recommendations that were noticeably more diverse, although for technical majors the recommendations generally still came from other technical fields.